kubernetes/kubernetes/docs/proposals/network-policy.md

              ingress_rule.ports.matches(traffic):
           return True

-  # network-isolation is True and no policies match the given pod and traffic.
+  # Ingress isolation is DefaultDeny and no policies match the given pod and traffic.
   return False
 ```

 ### Open Questions

-> The question then remains whether one NP object per "app" makes sense (in this case app={a,b,c}) or whether one NP object per selector

 - A single podSelector per NetworkPolicy may lead to managing a large number of NetworkPolicy objects, each of which is small and easy to understand on its own.
 Allowing a podSelecor per ingress rule would allow for fewer, larger NetworkPolicy objects that may be easier to manage, but harder to understand individually.
 This proposal has opted to favor a larger number of smaller objects that are easier to understand.
 Is this the right decision?